poonwu/test-markdown/README.md

 =========

 ## Overview ##
 This application is divided into 2 parts: **Front-end web application** and **Restful API Server**.
-Server-side application is a NodeJS server built on top of [Express.js](http://expressjs.com/) framework.
-Client-side application is a HTML/CSS/JS Single-Page Application (SPA) built on top of [AngularJS](https://angularjs.org/) framework.
+API server is built on NodeJS server with [Express.js](http://expressjs.com/) framework.
+Web application is a HTML/CSS/JS Single-Page Application (SPA) on top of [AngularJS](https://angularjs.org/) framework.

 ## Getting Setup ##
 To setup the server, you'll need [node](http://nodejs.org), the recommended version is 1.12.x, but latest version should be fine.
 You will also need a globally installed [grunt-cli](http://gruntjs.com/getting-started) and [http-server](https://www.npmjs.com/package/http-server).